Chuba Hubbard Player Prop Bets for NFL Week 14 | Carolina vs. Atlanta 12/12/2021

 - In his Week 12 contest against the Dolphins, Hubbard ran the ball two times for six yards.

-- Hubbard has 33 rushing yards on 11 attempts (11.0 yards per carry) and one touchdown over his last three outings.
+- Hubbard has 33 yards on 11 carries (11.0 ypg) with one rushing touchdown over his last three outings.

 Hubbard's Carolina Teammates